Moon of the Wolf: Plot

-In the Louisiana Bayou town of Marsh Island, two farmers (Royal Dano, John Davis Chandler) discover the mauled, dead body of a local young woman.
+In the Louisiana Bayou town of Marsh Island, two farmers (Royal Dano and John Davis Chandler) discover the mauled, dead body of a local young woman.
 Sheriff Aaron Whitaker (David Janssen) is called.
-The victim's temperamental brother Lawrence Burrifors (Geoffrey Lewis) arrives at the crime scene and jumps to the conclusion that the girl's lover committed the murder, a man whose name her brother does not know.
+The victim's temperamental brother, Lawrence Burrifors (Geoffrey Lewis), arrives at the crime scene.
+He jumps to the conclusion that the girl's lover committed the murder, a man whose name her brother does not know.
 The town's Dr. Drutan (John Beradino) examines the body and concludes that the girl died from a blow to the head.

-The sheriff investigates the crime and local residents have a variety of theories, including the belief she was killed by wild dogs.
+The sheriff investigates the crime, and residents have a variety of theories, including the belief that wild dogs killed her.
 A posse forms to track down the wild dogs with little success.
-Burrifors continues to insist the killer to be his sister's mysterious lover while the sheriff, in turn, is suspicious of him.
-The girl's sick and dying father Hugh Burrifors, interviewed by the sheriff, warns him of the Loug Garog.
+Burrifors continues to insist the killer is his sister's mysterious lover, while the sheriff, in turn, is suspicious of him.
+The girl's sick and dying father, Hugh Burrifors, interviewed by the sheriff, warns him of the loup-garou.
 The sheriff does not understand the French term.

 The sheriff's investigation soon takes him to the plantation home of the wealthy Andrew Rodanthe (Bradford Dillman) and his sister Louise (Barbara Rush).
 They are the last of a local family dynasty.
-Andrew, who the sheriff suspects had an affair with the victim, claims to have been suffering an attack of malaria the night the girl was killed.
+Andrew, whom the sheriff suspects had an affair with the victim, claims to have been suffering an attack of malaria the night the girl was killed.

 The sheriff, suspicious of the temperamental brother Lawrence after he assaults the town doctor, who turns out to be the mysterious lover, puts him in jail.
 While there, the full moon rises again, and Lawrence and the sheriff's deputy are killed in a vicious attack after the steel bars of the cell are torn from the wall.